Helium5t/CG/Vulkan/README.md

 ### Troubleshooting ###
 If you're using MoltenVK, there are some limitations due to the translation layer.
 For debugging, for example, layers cannot be enabled from inside the application and you should do so by running `vkconfig`.
+**IMPORTANT**
+Do not use `vkconfig-ui`, for some reason it does not enable the layers correctly.
+Use instead `vkconfig` which will properly print all the validation layer information.

 There are also Metal specific env variables that can help you debug stuff.
 - `MVK_CONFIG_DEBUG = {0|1}`
 - `MVK_CONFIG_LOG_LEVEL = {0...4}`